 three weeks to complete.
 It begins with your veterinarian harvesting

 and then sending small tissue samples to the PERPETUATE

 laboratory.
-Cells containing DNA are grown from your pet or horse's
+Cells containing DNA are cultured from your pet or horse's

 tissue samples and then cryopreserved and stored in PERPETUATE